 - acceptance and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs;

-We support the cultural development of our pupils to enable them to develop their :
+We support the cultural development of students to enable them to develop their :

 - understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and that of others;

 - understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation for life in modern Britain;